Bypassing memory safety mechanisms through speculative control flow hijacks: Speculative execution attacks on memory safety mechanisms

-We now focus on an important requirement for \spac attacks: the existence of a speculation window to permit the execution of the control flow transfer and the side channel send operation, a common requirement for all speculative execution attacks.
-This requires a speculative execution trigger, i.e., an instruction that causes a wide-enough window of dependent instructions that are executed but not retired, awaiting the retirement of the initial instruction.
-This is usually achieved when the process accesses uncached data: the speculative window then corresponds to the time for the access to main memory to complete.
-In \prettyref{lst:arc_fwd} for example, this is achieved by the \Code{clflush} instruction.
-To show the necessity of a wide speculation window, we re-run the snippet without \Code{clflush} in the Speculator tool and verify that indeed the control flow hijack only takes place in about one run out of 1000.
+\spac attacks require the existence of a speculation window to permit the execution of the control flow transfer and the side channel send operation, a common precondition for all speculative execution attacks.
+This requires a speculative execution trigger, i.e., an instruction that causes a wide-enough window of dependent instructions that are executed but not retired.
+This is usually achieved when the process accesses uncached data: the speculation window then corresponds to the time for the access to main memory to complete.
+In \prettyref{lst:arc_fwd} for example, this is achieved with the \Code{clflush} instruction.
+To show the necessity of a wide speculation window, we re-run the snippet without \Code{clflush} in the Speculator tool and verify that indeed the control flow hijack only takes place in about one run out of $1000$.
 When it does, the window is only a couple of instructions wide.
-We therefore conclude that without eviction, or other similar approaches to lengthen the speculative window, \spac attacks are unlikely to be practical.
+We therefore conclude that without eviction, or other similar approaches to lengthen the speculation window, \spac attacks are unlikely to be practical.

-In all snippets referenced by this section, the speculation window is artificially lengthened by flushing one of the memory operands to the compare instruction.
+In all snippets referenced by this section, the speculation window is artificially lengthened by flushing one of the memory operands of the compare instruction.
 This may not be realistic, as it imposes a strong requirement on the victim code to include a flush (or comparable) instruction.
 Instead, because the last level cache (LLC) is shared and often inclusive, the same effect can be accomplished more realistically by an external attacker thread computing an \emph{eviction set} and performing a small number of accesses to addresses in this set.
 An LLC eviction set competes for the same LLC slice and cache set as the target address to be evicted.
 Existing techniques for performing such attacks typically assume knowledge of the targeted physical address, as the LLC is physically indexed.
 As a consequence of rowhammer attacks, this is no longer realistic, as most OSes have removed access to physical mappings for unprivileged users.
 In Linux, privileged-only \Code{/proc/PID/pagemap} access~\cite{linux-pagemap} was introduced in release 4.0.